On Happiness Road

 On Happiness Road is a 2017 Taiwanese animated film written and directed by Sung Hsin-yin, her directoral debut.
 The film is based on her own animated short of the same name which won start-up funding at the Golden Horse Awards in 2013.
-It was screened at the Busan International Film Festival on October 15, 2017 and saw a theatrical release in Taiwan on January 5, 2018.
+It was screened at the Busan International Film Festival on October 15, 2017, and saw a theatrical release in Taiwan on January 5, 2018.
 The film has won numerous awards, including Best Feature Film during the 2018 Tokyo Anime Award Festival, Best Animation Feature at the 2018 Golden Horse Awards, as well as Grand Prize, Best Animation, and Audience Choice Award at the 2018 Taipei Film Festival, and was also submitted for nomination to the 2018 Academy Awards in the Animated Feature Film category.
-The theme song was sung by pop star Jolin Tsai.
+The theme song under the same title was sung by pop star Jolin Tsai.

 Plot

-Chi was born in Taiwan on April 5, 1975, the day the Chiang Kai-shek died, and so she grew up during a time when Taiwan slowly transformed from a single-party dictatorship to a democracy.
+Chi was born in Taiwan on April 5, 1975, the day Chiang Kai-shek died, and so she grew up during a time when Taiwan slowly transformed from a single-party dictatorship to a democracy.
 After immigrating to the United States, she receives news of her grandmother's death.
 When she returns to Taiwan for the funeral, memories from her childhood and adolescence return to her.
 As she reconnects family, friends, neighbors and acquaintances from her childhood, she begins to reflect on the nature of her unhappiness.
 As she reminisces about her childhood and the political backdrop of her upbringing, she sees how her native land has changed in her absence and reflects on how she had changed during that time as well.